 By Kansas State University Division of Communications and Marketing

-The National Strategic Selling Institute, one of the initiatives in the college, sponsors the university’s sales team, which prepares students for sales competitions across the country.
-The institute also organizes K-State Sales Week, an annual event featuring workshops, competitions and networking sessions to develop students’ sales skills and expose them to careers in sales, and other competitions throughout the year.
+The National Strategic Selling Institute, one of the initiatives in the college, sponsors the university’s Sales Team, which prepares students for sales competitions across the country.
+The institute organizes an annual Sales Week, which features workshops, competitions and networking sessions to develop students’ sales skills and expose them to careers in sales.
+It also sponsors other competitions throughout the year.

-The program features an innovative curriculum focused on the application of selling skills through role plays and real sales experience.
-This spring semester, for example, students were able to prospect and make sales calls to sell tickets and find items for the institute’s benefit auction, an event to raise money for the program as well as for the Boys and Girls Club of Manhattan.
+The sales program features an advanced curriculum focused on the application of selling skills through role-playing and real sales experience.
+This semester, for example, students made calls to sell tickets and find items for the National Strategic Selling Institute’s Benefit Auction, an event to raise money for the program.

 “The quality and preparation of our students is evidenced by their strong performance at national sales competitions,” Deeter said.
 “But our strong relationships with the business community and, in particular, our corporate partners, gives this program its competitive edge.”